cstria0106/OneClickInventory/docs/how-to-use.md

     Select closet (GameObject that includes cloths) and add Closet component.
 And add Closet component to each cloths too.
 Setup menu name, icon, or some other values in inspector.
 3. Test / Upload
     Click play button or upload to VRChat.
 Closet animations and menu will be automatically generated.

+## Add submenu

+You can add submenu by nesting GameObject with Closet component.